pitastrudl/wekanwiki/IRC-FAQ.md

 ```
 A: What new Wekan release?
 I tested newest versions Wekan for Snap/Docker/Sandstorm, and comments can be added to card.
 Please add new issue with more details https://github.com/wekan/wekan/issues

-If you mean bug about [only 20 newest comments visible](https://github.com/wekan/wekan/issues/2377), that bug is not fixed yet, because my customers have demanded that I first develop some more important features.
+If you mean bug about [only 20 newest comments visible](https://github.com/wekan/wekan/issues/2377), that bug is not fixed yet.
+I will fix that.

 ### Q: Bugs in new webbrowser versions?
 ```